Who are we?

 The association is a member of the European Platform of Women Scientists (EPWS).
 It benefits from a national accreditation from the Ministère de l’Éducation nationale, de la Jeunesse et des Sports (Ministry of National Education, Youth and Sports) as an association complementary to public education.
 It received the gold trophy for gender equality from Association pour l’emploi des cadres (APEC, Association for the Employment of Professional and Managerial Staff) in 2014, in the category Public, Parapublic Bodies and Associations.

 Since its inception, the association has been supported by institutions, associations or entities with which it shares objectives and commitment.
-As of January 1st 2020, there are 21 of them.
+Currently, there are 24 of them.

 These organisations enable Femmes & Sciences to act throughout the territory through meetings, particularly in schools, and events, but also to hold an annual conference and to publish resources.